Shiv Sena: Activities

+In January 2016, the Shiv Sena demanded that the words "secular" and "socialist" be "permanently removed" from the Constitution's Preamble which were added in the 42nd amendment during the emergency.
+In April 2019, party member Sanjay Raut called for the burqa to be banned.

+Controversies and criticism

+The Shiv Sena has been involved in several controversies, ranging from hooliganism, criminal activities, spreading religious bigotry, and moral policing.

 In December 2003, Shiv Sena activists damaged the cricket pitch of the Agra Sport Stadium which was supposed to host the cricket match between Pakistan and India.
 In April 2005, Bharatiya Vidyarthi Sena, the student wing of Shiv Sena, attempted to prevent the India-Pakistan One-day international match being held in New Delhi.
 The protester's spokesman demanded:

 The Sena acted as a "moral police" and opposed Valentine's Day celebrations.
 On 14 February 2006, Bal Thackeray condemned and apologised for the violent attacks by its Shiv Sainiks on a private celebration in Mumbai.
 "It is said that women were beaten up in the Nallasopara incident.
 If that really happened, then it is a symbol of cowardice.
 I have always instructed Shiv Sainiks that in any situation women should not be humiliated and harassed."
 Thackeray and the Shiv Sena remained opposed to it, although they indicated support for an "Indian alternative".

-On 20 November 2009, Shiv Sena activists attacked and vandalised the offices of Hindi and Marathi TV news channels IBN7 and IBN-Lokmat, located in Mumbai and Pune respectively.
+On 20 November 2009, Shiv Sena activists attacked and vandalised the offices of Hindi and Marathi language TV news channels IBN7 and IBN-Lokmat, located in Mumbai and Pune respectively.
 The Shivsainik slapped IBN7's senior editor Ravindra Ambekar and then attacked IBN-Lokmat's editor Nikhil Wagle.
 Shiv Sena attributed the attacks to the criticisms of Bal Thackeray by the news channel over his remarks on Sachin Tendulkar.
 Shiv Sena's Rajya Sabha MP Sanjay Raut described the attacks as "spontaneous".
 Shiv Sena spokespersons tried to justify the attacks and refused to apologize for their acts of violence.